"Our current process works fine"

 If It's a Dealbreaker

 "Which integration would you need to move forward?
-Let me check with our team on timeline."
+Let me check with our team on timeline - but I want to be upfront that native integrations aren't on our immediate roadmap."

 "How do I know this actually saves time?"